-6.50.2 Guidance to language users
+6.53.2 Guidance to language users

+Follow the guidance of ISO/IEC 24772-1:2019 clause 6.53.5.

 Provide an explicit interface for each external procedure or replace the procedure by an internal or module procedure.

 Avoid the use of the intrinsic function transfer.

 Avoid the use of common and equivalence.

 Use the compiler or other automatic tool for checking the types of the arguments in calls between Fortran and C, make use of them during development and in production running except where performance would be severely affected.